What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 U.S. law classifies cannabis plants with more than 0.3% delta-9 THC by dry weight as marijuana, and those with concentrations under that amount as hemp.
 It’s a distinction established by the 2018 Farm Bill (3), which keeps delta-9 federally restricted.

 Other fun facts: delta-9 is the most abundant form of THC in cannabis, and again, it’s the one primarily responsible for those euphoric effects and altered perceptions.
-Its legality also varies depending on where you live and context in general.
+Its legality also varies depending on where you live and the context in general.
 Since the Farm Bill specified THC concentration by dry weight, hemp-derived gummies, beverages, and other products can legally contain several milligrams of delta-9 THC per serving, as long as the product itself remains below the 0.3% limit.

 And that’s just for federal compliance.
 Individual states also have their own laws that either permit certain amounts of THC or forbid it entirely.
 Interesting stuff, right?